Appraisal Reports When Buying Property in Turkey

 Secondly, as appraisal reports also contain technical information about properties, you will know what exactly you are buying and what condition the property is in.
 This gives you the advantage of having objective data rather than relying on the information given by an agent or the landlord.

 Another important feature of an appraisal report is that it contains information about the surroundings of real estate.
 In this way, you will have a clear idea about the future of the property.
-For instance, if there is a city park in front of your property, this ensures that there will not be a construction there and your view won’t be blocked by it.
-However, if there is a land with a construction permit at the same place, it is very probable that your terrace view will be blocked by a new building in the coming years.
+For instance, if there is a city park in front of your property, this ensures that there will not be construction there and your view won’t be blocked by it.
+However, if there is a land with a construction permit at the same place, your terrace view will probably be blocked by a new building in the coming years.